HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/Nginx/basic_auth_nginx.md

----
-order: 200
-icon: browser
----

-# Nginx

-## Enable Basic Authentication on your website for NGINX
+# Enable Basic Authentication on your website for NGINX

 It's relatively easy to configure Basic Authentication using a .htpasswd file (similar to a basic auth block in Apache .htaccess) in NGINX on TurboStack.
 This way you can block access to your development version of the website for non-authenticated users.
 This guide assumes you know what Basic Authentication is.